 Back in October 2002, Maureen and I attended the inaugural Vinexpo Americas trade show that was held in New York at the Javits Center on Manhattan's West Side.
-Vinexpo Americas was an offshoot of the massive Vinexpo Bordeaux show, which is held every two years in Bordeaux (the next Vinexpo show will be held in June 2009).
+Vinexpo Americas was an offshoot of the massive Vinexpo Bordeaux show, which is held every two years in Bordeaux (the next Vinexpo show in Bordeaux will be held in June 2015).
 The decision to hold a Vinexpo show in New York was made before the tragic September 11 events of 2001, but the terrorist attacks strengthened the resolve of the show organizers to show support for the wine trade in New York and the Americas.
 The show was an unqualified success, attracting over 10,000 importers, distributors, retailers and other wine professionals, as well as 500 journalists, to meet and do business with 600 exhibiting wine producers from around the world.

 For us, Vinexpo Americas provided a unique opportunity to taste exceptional wines from parts of the world we haven't visited (yet), with one of the most prominent being Australia.